khajabakshi/dashapp-docker-aws_deployment/README.md

 ## Step 4d: Push the built dashboard into the AWS repository
 We start by tagging the `dockerfile` with the URI for the newly-created dashboard repository.
 You can find the URI inside the AWS management console by clicking on the dashboard repository.

+We tag the image `dockerfile` with the above URI by running the following command in the terminal

+    docker tag dockerfile <ACCOUNT NUM>.dkr.ecr.<REGION>.amazonaws.com/dashboard

+* `dockerfile` - Name of the docker image we built.
+* `dashboard` - Name of the repository we created in AWS ECR